oreyes598/YARNAppIssue/README.md

   Commit: https://github.com/oreyes598/YARNAppIssue/commit/89d6d9f46e1c5e9fb2f1ce93b4caa621671f4380

-- Add react-native by running the command in the terminal
+- Added react-native by running the command in the terminal
 > yarn add react-native

 - See all these warning